 Dr. John Walker of Walker Orthodontics works every day with patients in Worcester County, MA who are looking to fix their crooked teeth (malocclusions) and other orthodontic issues.
-An orthodontist is a qualified dentist who has undergone special training, similar to medical doctors that choose to specialize in fields such as neurology and endocrinology.
-Orthodontists also undergo extra years of university-based study, as well as gaining extensive experience in an orthodontics residency program.
+A Concord, MA, orthodontist is a qualified dentist who has undergone special training, similar to medical doctors that choose to specialize in fields such as neurology and endocrinology.
+Orthodontists in Concord also undergo extra years of university-based study, as well as gaining extensive experience in an orthodontics residency program.

 A typical consultation with the professional orthodontics practitioners at Walker Orthodontics may include:

 - An analysis and diagnosis of each patient’s unique needs and outcome expectations.

 - A report on the issues presented by the patient and a discussion with the doctor about treatment options.

 - A treatment plan designed to correct the problems presented and to provide for the ongoing oral health of the patient.

 - A strategy of treatment that is affordable, comfortable, and convenient to the patient while ensuring a maximal treatment outcome.

 A malocclusion refers to crooked or misaligned teeth.
 It is also a flaw in the relationship between the bottom and top dental arches.
 Some examples of malocclusions include crossbite, overbite, underbite, open bite, reverse bite, asymmetrical teeth, and impacted teeth.
 Three orthodontic techniques doctors use to treat malocclusions include:

 - Fixed Appliances: Fixed appliances are used in cases of malocclusion where precision is key.
 Appliances that are regularly used are braces, fixed space maintainers, or specially made fixed appliances.
 Although patients usually can eat normally with these appliances, Dr. Walker advises patients in Worcester County, MA to avoid some foods and drinks that may damage their appliance (candy, gum, soda).